datacarpentry/python-socialsci/_episodes/12-Data visualisation using Matplotlib.md

 Matplotlib is a Python graphical library that can be used to produce a variety of different graph types.

-pandas contains very tight integration with matplotlib. pandas includes function that automatically call matplotlib functions to produce graphs.
+The pandas library contains very tight integration with matplotlib.
+There are functions in pandas that automatically call matplotlib functions to produce graphs.

-Although we are using Matplotlib in this lesson, pandas can mke use of several other graphical libraries available from within Python such as ggplo2 and seaborn.
+Although we are using Matplotlib in this episode, pandas can mke use of several other graphical libraries available from within Python such as ggplot2 and seaborn.

 ## Importing matplotlib

 The matplotlib library can be imported just like any other library.
 Like pandas it is almost invariably given an alias.
 In this case 'plt'.
 Almost any example code using matplotlib will use 'plt' as the alias.

-In addition to importing the library, in a Jupyter notebook environment we need to tell Jupyter that when we produce a graph we want it to be display in a cell in the notebook just like any other results.
+In addition to importing the library, in a Jupyter notebook environment we need to tell Jupyter that when we produce a graph we want it to be display the graph in a cell in the notebook just like any other results.
 To do this we use the '%matplotlib inline' directive.

 If you forget to to this your graphs will not appear.